stephyraju/ticktockwatches/README.md

 ## Features Left to Implement

-1. Order confirmation report and emails to customer whey they place an order.
+1. Order confirmation report and emails to customer when they place an order.
 2. Checkout pages to include a field for customer to get delivery charges.
 3. Add sorting and filtering options to make it more easier to slelect the product.
 4. Review and rating section for users for each product they buy.